our mission

 Founded in 2004 as a print journal and published by students and faculty in the creative writing program at SUNY Plattsburgh, with the help of guest editors and readers, Saranac Review has relaunched as an online-exclusive publication.
 Our production schedule is dependent upon availability of personnel to teach our Editing and Publishing seminar.

-We only accept submissions through Submittable during our reading periods; please do not email us your work.
-We will open again for Submissions on September 8.
+We only accept submissions through Submittable during our reading periods.
+Please do not email us your work.
+We accept simultaneous submissions and ask that you notify us immediately if your work is accepted elsewhere.
+Saranac Review will open again for Submissions for Issue 21 on in September 2025.
 Check Submittable for more information.

 Saranac Review pays $60 to each contributor whose work is selected and featured.
 (Please note: we charge a $3 fee to help keep our publication afloat.
 We do not consider work by current SUNY Plattsburgh students, faculty, or staff.)